OneSpan Sign for Salesforce

 - Enter a Transaction Name.

 - Click Next.
-The package is created, with the logged-in user as its default signer.
+The transaction is created, with the logged-in user as its default recipient.

 The system supports a maximum of 5 MB per document (smaller documents yield better performance — we recommend under 5 MB per document).
-However, there is no limit to: (1) the number of documents in a transaction; (2) the total collective size of documents in a transaction.
+The system supports a maximum of 10 documents per transaction or transaction template.
+However, there is no limit to the total collective size of documents in a transaction.

-- From the Documents section of the package, click Add Document.
+- From the Documents section of the transaction, click Add Document.
 A new page appears.

 - Click Upload local files.